Dostoevskey/sylenium/README.md

 }
 ```

-### :triangular_flag_on_post: How can I configure a notification channel?
+### :triangular_flag_on_post: How can I configure a notification strategy?
 As of default, slack will output total test pass percentage, and names of tests which fail in real time.
 This is easily configured by doing the following:

 - Go to your_team.slack.com/services/new
 - Search for incoming webHook and click in Add
-- Choose channel to post and press add incoming webhooks integration
+- Choose strategy to post and press add incoming webhooks integration
 - Set the webhook url in the framework property (@Default empty)
 - Set the slack notifications enabled framework property to true (@Default false)
 - Both of these properties are required, they can be set at runtime using standard maven -Dslack.enabled etc